jamulussoftware/jamulus/COMPILING.md

 Jamulus can be compiled for Linux, Windows and macOS as follows.
 Note also the contributed [installation scripts](https://github.com/jamulussoftware/installscripts) for use unattended installs.
 There are also reports from people who successfully compile and run Jamulus on BSDs.
+Android and iOS are not officially supported, therefore there are no instructions yet.

 ---